erjohnso/knife-google/README.md

 Authorization to use any of Google's Cloud service API's utilizes the [OAuth 2.0](https://developers.google.com/accounts/docs/OAuth2) standard.
-Once your project has been created, log in to your Google Account and visit the [API Console](http://code.google.com/apis/console) and follow the "API Access" menu.
-Create a new "Client ID" and specify the [Installed Application](https://developers.google.com/accounts/docs/OAuth2#installed) Application type with sub-type "Other".
+Once your project has been created, log in to your Google Account and visit the [Developers Console](http://console.developers.google.com/) and go to "API Access" -&gt; "Credentials" section.
+Create a new [Installed Application](https://developers.google.com/accounts/docs/OAuth2#installed) Application type with application type set to "Other".
 These actions will generate a new "Client ID", "Client secret", and "Redirect URI's".

 This knife plugin includes a 'setup' sub-command that requires you to supply the client ID and secret in order to obtain an "authorization token".
 You